 If an AS supports dynamic service interaction, the AS should insert the Service-Interact-Info header field into the SIP messages before those messages are sent out.
 The Service-Interact-Info field is filled with the service identities of the services which have been executed.
 Additionally, the AS may insert into the Service-Interact-Info header field with the identities of the services which may have confliction with the executed services according to local policy.

-Editor's Note: [WI:IMSProtoc7, CR#5264]: How the service identies are defined is for further study.
+NOTE: No service identifiers are defined in this release of the present document.

 If the AS supports dynamic service interaction, it should take the information contained in any received Service-Interact-Info header field into account when executing service logic.

 If the AS does not recognize the service identities contained in the Service-Interact-Info header field, they should be ignored.